 What is Espresso

 Are you looking for a stronger, more intense coffee experience?
 If so, then Espresso is the perfect drink for you!
 Espresso is a type of strong, concentrated coffee.
 It has become increasingly popular over the past few decades.
-Espresso is made by forcing hot water at high pressure through finely ground coffee beans and producing a thick, flavorful shot of espresso.
+It is made by forcing hot water at high pressure through finely ground coffee beans and producing a thick, flavorful shot of espresso.

 This unique brewing method packs an energy punch with fewer milligrams of caffeine than brewed coffee.
 Not only does it provide an extra boost of energy to get through your day, but it also has amazing flavor complexity that will leave your taste buds satisfied.
-With its bold and intense flavor profile, espresso has become the base ingredient in many other caffeinated drinks such as cappuccinos and lattes.
+With its bold and intense flavor profile, it has become the base ingredient in many other caffeinated drinks such as cappuccinos and lattes.

 Caffeine Content Overview